microsoft/presidio/docs/cron_job_scheduler.md

-To schedule a predioc data scan you need to set the following objects:
+To schedule a predioc data scan you need to set the following objects. <br>
 **Note:** Examples are made with [HTTPie](https://httpie.org/)

 ### Analyzer Template: